Body Surface Area guide

 1. Open the Body Surface Area Calculator.

-2. Enter height and weight in the units the tool asks for.
+2. Enter height in centimeters and weight in kilograms.

 3. Use the first example, "Average adult: 170 cm, 70 kg", if you want to see a filled-out calculation before entering your own values.